bmaupin/micro-beyond-earth/README.md

 - Check _Disable Tutorial Popups_
 - Check _Quick Combat_
 - Check _Quick Movement_
+- Check _Disable Health_
+  - Health as a mechanic was added to prevent "infinite city sprawl," which really isn't an issue with this mod, so it makes more sense to disable it altogether

 These are some options that can be changed in-game to make it go faster (go to the menu > _Options_)